HoussemDellai/aks-course/61_external_dns/Readme.md

 3. User assigned Managed Identity controlled by AAD Pod Identity.

 Note: Pod Identity is deprecated and will be replaced by Workload Identity.
-HoYouver, ExternalDNS dos not support yet Workload Identity.
+However, ExternalDNS dos not support yet Workload Identity.
-You will use Service Principal.
+In this tutorial, you will use Service Principal.

 Note: If you want to use Kubelet Managed Identity, giving it the Contributor role on the DNS zone is not secure by default.
 That is because any pod in the cluster can access it